 Guaranteeing Your Insurability Is a Real Thing

-You may be healthy as a horse.
-You might eat right, exercise, or you may not have a family, or anyone who depends on you financially.
-Or maybe your just not worried about life insurance right now.
+You may be as healthy as a horse.
+You might eat right, exercise, or you may not have a family or anyone who depends on you financially.
+Or maybe you’re just not worried about life insurance right now.
 The problem is, health issues aren’t usually expected.
 Things like weight gain, heart disease, high blood pressure, aging, diabetes, or other issues can creep up on you, and things like a heart attack or cancer can strike suddenly.
 Either way, by the time you are actually worried about your health it may be too late.

-If you get life insurance when you are young and healthy, it will significantly reduce the cost for the rest of your life, and in addition it will ensure that you can be insured.
+If you get life insurance when you are young and healthy, it will significantly reduce the cost for the rest of your life, and in addition, it will ensure that you can be insured.
 If your health condition is bad enough, or if you have had a terrible disease you may not even be able to get life insurance anymore.
-Life insurance companies don’t want to insure people who are about to die, otherwise they won’t make any money.
+Life insurance companies don’t want to insure people who are about to die, otherwise, they won’t make any money.
 They need to insure healthy people in general, where only a small percentage of their clients die unexpectedly every year.

 Once you have life insurance, the life insurance company can’t revoke your insurance as long as you make your premium payments and didn’t commit fraud on the application.
 No one plans to die or be unhealthy, but it happens, it’s part of being human.
 Life insurance can’t stop you from dying but it can protect your loved ones from financial adversity.